-- 1. Cracks in a ceramic glass cooktop that are not a result of thermal shock. - 2.
-Stains and scratches on a ceramic glass cooktop resulting from accident or improper operation or maintenance. - 3.
-Discoloration of cooktop surfaces resulting from normal use. - 4.
-Expendable items that can wear out from normal use, including but not limited to filters, belts, bags or screw-in base light bulbs. - 5.
-A service technician to clean or maintain this appliance, or to instruct the user in correct appliance installation, operation and maintenance. - 6.
-Service calls to correct appliance installation not performed by Sears authorized service agents, or to repair problems with house fuses, circuit breakers, house wiring, and plumbing or gas supply systems resulting from such installation. - 7.
-Damage to or failure of this appliance resulting from installation not performed by Sears authorized service agents, including installation that was not in accord with electrical, gas or plumbing codes. - 8.
-Damage to or failure of this appliance, including discoloration or surface rust, if it is not correctly operated and maintained according to all supplied instructions. - 9.
-Damage to or failure of this appliance, including discoloration or surface rust, resulting from accident, alteration, abuse, misuse or use for other than its intended purpose. - 10.
-Damage to or failure of this appliance, including discoloration or surface rust, caused by the use of detergents, cleaners, chemicals or utensils other than those recommended in all instructions supplied with the product. - 11.
-Damage to or failure of parts or systems resulting from unauthorized modifications made to this appliance. - 12.
+- 1. Expendable items that can wear out from normal use, including but not limited to filters, belts, bags or screw-in base light bulbs. - 2.
+A service technician to clean or maintain this appliance, or to instruct the user in correct appliance installation, operation and maintenance. - 3.
+Service calls to correct appliance installation not performed by Sears authorized service agents, or to repair problems with house fuses, circuit breakers, house wiring, and plumbing or gas supply systems resulting from such installation. - 4.
+Damage to or failure of this appliance resulting from installation not performed by Sears authorized service agents, including installation that was not in accord with electrical, gas or plumbing codes. - 5.
+Damage to or failure of this appliance, including discoloration or surface rust, if it is not correctly operated and maintained according to all supplied instructions. - 6.
+Damage to or failure of this appliance, including discoloration or surface rust, resulting from accident, alteration, abuse, misuse or use for other than its intended purpose. - 7.
+Damage to or failure of this appliance, including discoloration or surface rust, caused by the use of detergents, cleaners, chemicals or utensils other than those recommended in all instructions supplied with the product. - 8.
+Damage to or failure of parts or systems resulting from unauthorized modifications made to this appliance. - 9.
 Service to an appliance if the model and serial plate is missing, altered, or cannot easily be determined to have the appropriate certification logo.